 - You can request a free migration of your website by filling out a form.
 It takes about two minutes to fill out.

-- Your website will have daily backups so that you can use them to restore your website to an earlier version of itself (in case you ever need them).
+- Your website will have daily backups so you can use them to restore your website to an earlier version of itself (in case you ever need them).

 Bain & Company surveyed 362 firms and found that 80% believed they delivered a “superior experience” to their customers.
 But when they then asked customers about their own perceptions, they heard a very different story.
 Customers said that only 8% of companies were really delivering.”

 This is sadly the case with so many companies out there and I’m not saying Flywheel is perfect.
-But the experience I’ve had with them has been truly wonderful, therefore, I invite you to give them a chance.
+But the experience I’ve had with them has been truly wonderful, therefore, I invite you to give them a try.

 Reach out to their support team, read what other people are saying about them and make an informed decision.
 And if this review helped you in any way and you decide to use Flywheel as your hosting provider, kindly consider using my affiliate link.

 If you purchase through my link, I’ll get a commission that helps me pay for my hosting and things like that.
-It comes at no additional cost to you and it helps me keep the website alive to help more people.
+It comes at no additional cost to you and it helps me keep the website live to help more people.
 Thank you very much in advance. 🙂

 Before I let you go, I always ask my readers to have a conversation with me so I have two questions for you:

 - What hosting provider are you using right now?

 - What’s been your experience with them thus far?